anagha-microsoft/databricks-workshops/iot/docs/Provisioning-3-AzureCosmosDB.md

-This section covers provisioning of Azure Databricks.
+This section covers provisioning of Azure Cosmos DB.

-# 5. Azure Databricks
+# 5. Azure Cosmos DB
 From the portal navigate to the resource group you created - "Telemetry-Processor".

 ## 5.0.1.
 Provision a storage account for Databricks